DKoushikUMD/efficiency-tracker-ui/README.md

 ## Support

-For support, email support@effitrak.tech or join our Slack channel.
+For support, email support@CAMcogni.tech or join our Slack channel.

 ## Roadmap